 High Schools (9-12)

-Harrisonburg City Schools provides all students at our high school with opportunities to realize their full potential.
-Advanced Placement and Dual Enrollment courses are open to any student.
+Harrisonburg City Schools provides all students at our high schools with opportunities to realize their full potential.
+Some key resources:

-Additionally, summer Governor's Schools are offered in a variety of areas throughout the state.
-For more information on the Governor’s Schools, please contact your school counselor
+For more information on the Governor’s Schools, please contact your school counselor.

 Gifted Director